jonathan93sh/CNNA/README.md

 A scalable and efficient convolutional neural network accelerator using HLS for a System on Chip design

 # Abstract:
-The source code presents a configurable Convolutional Neural Network Accelerator (CNNA) for a System on Chip design (SoC).
+The source code concerns a configurable Convolutional Neural Network Accelerator (CNNA) for a System on Chip design (SoC).
 The goal was to accelerate inference of different deep learning networks on an embedded SoC platform.
-The presented CNNA has a scalable architecture which uses High Level Synthesis (HLS) and SystemC for the hardware accelerator.
+The CNNA has a scalable architecture which uses High Level Synthesis (HLS) and SystemC for the hardware accelerator.
 It is able to accelerate any Convolutional Neural Network (CNN) exported from Python and supports a combination of convolutional, max-pooling, and fully connected layers.
 A training method with fixed-point quantized weights is proposed and presented in the paper with link below.
 The CNNA is template-based, enabling it to scale for different targets of the Xilinx Zynq platform.